ZUBAIR-MEO/dubai-rental-analysis/README.md

 *Data Cleaning & Transformation*
 Implemented within the single ETL script dubai_rental_data_pipeline.py using Python and Pandas to:

-Extract data from CSV
+- Extract data from CSV

-Remove duplicates
+- Remove duplicates

-Handle missing values
+- Handle missing values

-Filter and standardize column values
+- Filter and standardize column values

 **Data Storage**
-Cleaned data is stored in a PostgreSQL database with a well-defined schema.
+-  data is stored in a PostgreSQL database with a well-defined schema.

 *Workflow Scheduling*
 The entire ETL process is automated with Windows Task Scheduler running a .bat file included in the repository:

-Triggers daily execution of the pipeline
+- Triggers daily execution of the pipeline

-Runs automatically without user intervention
+- Runs automatically without user intervention

 #  Email Notification:
 Python-based email alert system:

-Sends success/failure notifications using Gmail SMTP with SSL
+- Sends success/failure notifications using Gmail SMTP with SSL

-Reads credentials securely from the .env configuration file
+- Reads credentials securely from the .env configuration file

 #  Data visualisation:
 Power BI online dashboard offers deep insights into:

-Pricing trends
+- Pricing trends

-Property types
+- Property types

-Regional comparisons within Dubai
+- Regional comparisons within Dubai

 Additionally, a Streamlit dashboard is available for interactive web-based visualization, including predictive modeling of rental prices.